rcktdsgnr/framerjs-mobile-cursor/readme.md

-# Mobile Cursor Image Replacement for Framer.js
+# Mobile Cursor Image for Framer.js

-This is a super simple cursor image replacement you can use with [framer.js](https://github.com/koenbok/framer) base template, inspired by the one used in the iOS simulator and the super cool [Framer Studio](http://framerjs.com)..
+This is a super simple cursor image replacement you can use with your [Framer.js](https://github.com/koenbok/framer) projects, inspired by the one used in the iOS simulator and the super cool [Framer Studio](http://framerjs.com).

+Here's what it looks like: https://dribbble.com/shots/1612931-Cursor-Dribbble

 Here's what's needed to make it work on both normal and Retina displays: